LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 …
 ```

-The same is applicable for retrieving the sub-results parallelly.
+The same is applicable for retrieving the sub-results in parallel.
 This example
 demonstrates that multiple workers can do some work at the same time:

 ```julia